Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?

 \subsection{\textbf{Estimated sensitivity, \texorpdfstring{$d'_\text{estimated,direct}$}{}, from mean sensitivity index \texorpdfstring{$d'$}{}}}

 We want to estimate the sensitivity and corresponding standard error from the typically reported direct task results.
-Usually, the average over individual sensitivity indices is reported as $d'$.
-This sensitivity index is already a measure for the true sensitivity and we take it as it is \cite{Macmillan_Creelman_90},
+Usually, the average across individual sensitivity indices is reported as $d'$.
+This sensitivity index is already an estimate of the true sensitivity and we take it as it is \cite{Macmillan_Creelman_90},

 The standard error of $d'$ is composed of two variances, one due to systematic variation between individuals' true sensitivities ($d'_\text{true,i}$) and the other due to non-systematic measurement error ($\epsilon_{d'_i}$).
 We use two simplifications: (a)~We neglect dependencies between them because the variance of random error $\Var[\epsilon_{d'_i}]$ does not change substantially for different sensitivity values in the relevant range, $D_i^\text{dir} \in [-0.5, 0.5]$; (b)~We apply the approximation function $h$ that relates $d'_i$ to $\hat\pi_i$.
-This allows us to use the variance of the binomially distributed accuracies $\hat\pi_i$ from $2M$ trials, $\Var[\epsilon_{\hat \pi_i}] = \pi_i(1-\pi_i)/(2M)$, and relate them back to the variance of $d'_i$, which leads to $\Var[\epsilon_{d'_i}] \approx 5^2\Var[\epsilon_{\hat \pi_i}]$.
+This allows us to use the variance of the binomially distributed accuracies $\hat\pi_i$ from $K$ trials, $\Var[\epsilon_{\hat \pi_i}] = \pi_i(1-\pi_i)/K$, and relate them back to the variance of $d'_i$, which leads to $\Var[\epsilon_{d'_i}] \approx 5^2\Var[\epsilon_{\hat \pi_i}]$.

 Without simplifications (a) and (b), one could construct an exact estimator.
-Exact calculations from \citeA{Miller_96} show that $d'$ slightly overestimates the true sensitivity $d'_\text{true}$ but that this bias is so small that the estimator can considered approximately unbiased when sample sizes as in our context are used.
+Exact calculations from \citeA{Miller_96} show that $d'$ slightly overestimates the true sensitivity $d'_\text{true}$ but that this bias is so small that the estimator can be considered approximately unbiased when typical sample sizes as in our context are used.
 On the other hand, our simplifications allow us to find a closed form solution that is simple to compute.
-Our estimators are well aligned with the true values, which we have shown by validating simulations in Appendix \ref{app:validation}.
+Our estimators are well aligned with the true values, which we have shown by validating simulations in Appendix \ref{supp:validation}.